tidev/appc-daemon/README.md

 ## Plugins

-Plugins are installed directly from `npm` or by `appcd-default-plugins` at install or runtime.
+Plugins are installed using the `appcd pm install` command.
+They can also be globally installed using `npm`.

 ### Plugin Development Workflow